zspencer/www.dearjoeplease.com/site/index.md

 enrich themselves, and extract wealth from their neighbors, workers and customers.

-## Show us you will help us.
+## Please, help us.

 We make the following pleas:

-Make consistent, strong and clear statements about how you will guarantee access to shelter, food, healthcare, and education for all Americans.
+Make consistent, strong, and clear statements about how you will guarantee access to shelter, food, healthcare, and education for all Americans.

 Produce and distribute clear, well-researched, and direct plans for how you will